Ā

 "I want to start weight lifting after baby, but I don't know where to start"

-In general, people who are postpartum have different barriers that "regular" people
+In general, people who are postpartum have different barriers that "regular" people who have not just had a baby.
+Let's check them out:

-Barriers to Weight Lifting After Baby
+Unique Barriers to Weight Lifting After Baby

 3. Time Management: All of a sudden, this healing, sleep deprived person, is trying to manage new people in the household...and it's not just the new baby...it's the mom and the dad (or other raisers of the child).
 There's more laundry, more cleaning, more complexity in general.
-And a person who has had a baby might feel that they 'don't have time' to workout, in a different way than someone who has never had a baby.
+And a person who has had a baby might feel that they 'don't have time' to workout, in a WAY. different way than someone who has never had a baby.

 Common Physical Limitations to Weight Lifting After Baby